dulangaweerakoon/product_detection/README.md

 https://drive.google.com/drive/u/1/folders/1UVnhpJOe0O5yESD473o43ZUfGF8VoXgx

-## Fusion of Visual and textual features
+## Fusion of visual and textual features
 We append the pre-final layer activations of *Vision* model and *BERT* model and learn a simple 1-hidden layer MLP classifier.
 The obtained accuracy is *__*.